greenelab/xswap-manuscript/manuscript.md

 Degree should be considered directly in prediction approaches to avoid making nonspecific or trivial predictions due to degree imbalance or bias.
 A careful accounting of degree's effects enables contextualized model evaluation and can help to quantify nonspecificity in biomedical network edge prediction.

+## Acknowledgments

+The authors thank [Blair Sullivan](https://orcid.org/0000-0001-7720-6208) for [her feedback](https://github.com/greenelab/xswap-manuscript/issues/54) on a draft of the manuscript.

 ## References {.page_break_before}